Watts-Lab/task-mapping/tasks/summaries/Graph coloring task-writeup.md

 Mapped by: joycewang3

 ## 1. Stimulus Complex
-Six graph coloring problems (six different topology/network graphs)
+Participants are given one or more "graph coloring problems".
+These are pictures of different topology/network graphs.

+For context, these look like many different nodes (points), which are connected by various edges.
+Imagine, for example, a picture of a social network: each person in the network is a "node," and each of their friends is an "edge."

+Participants will also be given a limited set of colors.

 ## 2. Goal Directives
-Use the colors given to color the entire network without conflicts (edges connecting two vertices with the same color)
+The goal is to use the colors given to "color" the entire network without conflicts.
+This means that participants need to assign each node in the graph a color, ensuring that no two connected nodes share the same color.
+Using our social network example, if Person A and Person B are friends (which means they are connected), they cannot be assigned the same color.

 ## 3. Allowed Group Processes
 The following details are not the main parts of the task, but rather additional information about ways in which participants could interact.